esx-framework/esx-documentation/addons/menu_defualt/create_menu.md

 # Creating a Menu

-ESX Menu Defualt is a great way to create easy to use Menus for players.
+ESX Menu Default is a great way to create easy to use Menus for players.
 However, it is not always clear how to use it, this tutorial will show you exactly how to!

 ## Structure